davegungan/newserv-docker/README.md

 #     newserv-docker
-Quakenet's modular services in a Docker container.
+Quakenet's modular IRC services in a Docker container.